Tear gas effects can be reduced by moving to fresh air, removing contaminated clothing, and flushing eyes and skin with clean water or saline.

 Prevention is always better than cure when dealing with tear gas.
 Knowing how to protect yourself minimizes harm if you find yourself near an active deployment.

 Wear Protective Eyewear: Goggles that seal around the eyes prevent direct contact with airborne particles.
-Regular glasses offer minimal protection since gases can enter from sides easily.
+Regular glasses offer minimal protection since gases and particles can enter from the sides easily.
+Physicians for Human Rights’ chemical irritant exposure guide also emphasizes protective eyewear, masks, and avoiding products that can trap chemicals against the skin.

-Avoid Contact Lenses: Contact lenses trap particles against the eye surface, increasing irritation risk during exposure.
-Remove them promptly if exposed.
+Avoid Contact Lenses: Contact lenses can trap particles against the eye surface, increasing irritation risk during exposure.
+If exposed while wearing contacts, remove them when it is safe and clean to do so, then flush the eyes with water or sterile saline.

 The Role of Decontamination After Exposure